 What am I supposed to do about my expenses?

-Under Texas law, you may pursue compensation for these losses if your care fell below the accepted standard of care.
+Under Texas law, you may pursue compensation for these losses if your care falls below the accepted standard of care.
 In order to know for sure, you may benefit from seeking a complete evaluation of your case by making use of the legal resources available to you.
-Fill out our contact form for a free consultation.
+Fill out our contact form or call (888) 522-9444 for a free consultation.